 It can be quite a shock when your child starts 'big school'.
-You are no longer updated on the minutae of your child's day.
-Correspondence comes via your Preppie's homework book or by email.
-Pupils are expected to be be more independent.
-Teachers have more pupils and less time to give parents ad hoc attention.
+You are no longer updated on the minutiae of your child's day.
+Correspondence comes via your preppie's homework book or by email.
+Teachers have more students and less time to give parents ad hoc attention.
 They are preparing lessons and marking work at the beginning and end of the school day.
 They will be happy to speak to you about any concerns you may have but you may have to schedule an appointment to do so.

 Those emergency undies will be used